ncbi/elastic-blast-docs/docs/source/tutorials/tutorial-cli.rst

 ===============================================

-ElasticBLAST supports selected command line parameters illustrated by this example.
-This example accomplishes the same results as those provided in the quickstart.
+ElasticBLAST supports selected command line parameters illustrated by this tutorial.
+This tutorial accomplishes the same goals as those provided in the quickstart, and assumes the same conventions.

 Search submission
 -----------------

+Use the appropriate command based on your cloud service provider to submit an ElasticBLAST search.

+BLAST+ parameters are specified after a ``--`` at the end of the command.

+Please note that the the ``labels`` configuration parameter is not supported by the command line interface.

 .. code-block:: bash
    :caption: AWS